zsolt-nagy/a-practical-introduction-to-modern-javascript/manuscript/01_07_function_basics.md

 ## Functions

 Think of a function like a mathematical function giving you a relationship between input and output variables.
 If you don't like maths, think of a function like a vending machine.
-You give it some coins and a number, and it spits out some cold coke.
+You give it some coins and a number, and it gives you a bottle of cold beverage.

 ```
 function add( a, b ) {